About the Service Delivery Review

 The primary aim is to ensure that resources – staff, stations and appliances – are matched to operational risk and demand across Scotland.

+A 12-week public consultation was held throughout the summer of 2025.
 More than 800 people attended public consultation meetings and drop-in sessions communities across Scotland where changes are being proposed.
 We also received more than 3,500 survey responses.

 Next steps